Fiona Shackleton

-Fiona Sara Shackleton, Baroness Shackleton of Belgravia, (née Charkham; born 26 May 1956) is an English solicitor and Conservative politician, who has represented members of the British royal family and celebrities, including Paul McCartney, Charles III, Prince Andrew, Princess Haya bint Hussein, and Charles Spencer, 9th Earl Spencer.
+Fiona Sara Shackleton, Baroness Shackleton of Belgravia, (née Charkham; born 26 May 1956) is an English solicitor and Conservative politician, who has represented members of the British royal family and celebrities, including Paul McCartney, Charles III, Andrew Mountbatten-Windsor, Princess Haya bint Hussein, and Charles Spencer, 9th Earl Spencer.
 Her charm and resoluteness earned her the nickname "Steel Magnolia".

 Biography

 Born Fiona Sara Charkham in London, she is the daughter of Jonathan Charkham, an economist and adviser to The Bank of England, and Moira Elizabeth Frances Salmon, daughter of Barnett Alfred and Molly Salmon.
 Her maternal grandfather, Alfred Salmon, was chairman of the J. Lyons and Co. cornerhouse empire.
 Through the Salmon family, Shackleton is a cousin to Nigella and Dominic Lawson, and George Monbiot.

 Shackleton was educated at Benenden School in Kent.
 She attended Exeter University, graduating with a third class degree in law.
 Shackleton then trained as a cordon bleu chef, and became an executive caterer for boardrooms before training to be a solicitor.
 In July 2010, she was awarded an honorary degree from the University of Exeter in the form of an LL.D.

 On 21 December 2010, the Queen created Shackleton a life peer as Baroness Shackleton of Belgravia (in the City of Westminster).
 She sits as a Conservative in the House of Lords.

 Shackleton supported the research by the University of Exeter examining compatibility and the ten key aspects of a successful relationship (named the Shackleton Project).
 The research was published in July 2018.